Customize Consent Preferences

 Le Village: The Iconic Gay Village

-It would be prudent to assume that LGBT Montreal is located within an area known as Le Village or the Gay Village.
-This colorful area of Montreal situated between Berri and Papineau Street, especially the eastern part of Saint Catherine Street, is a perfect embodiment of liberal Montreal.
-The Village’s history may be dated back to the 1970s; at the time, it had become the headquarters of gay and bisexual men and women and has expanded to be the focal point of homosexual creativity and commerce.
+Gay Montreal is located within an area known as Le Village or the Gay Village.
+This colorful area of Montreal is situated between Berri and Papineau street – the eastern part of Saint Catherine Street.
+It is a perfect embodiment of liberal Montreal.
+The Village’s history dates back to the 1970s.
+At the time, it had become the headquarters of gay and bisexual men and women and has expanded to be the focal point of homosexual creativity and commerce.
 As soon as one enters the rainbow roads, there is a sense of togetherness and happiness in the differences.
-It is particularly lively in the summer when the main street is blocked by cars and completely converted into a pedestrian-only zone that perfectly captures the essence of Montreal’s LGBTQ population.
+It is particularly lively in the summer.
+The main street is blocked by cars and completely converted into a pedestrian-only zone that perfectly captures the essence of Montreal’s LGBTQ population.

 Key Attractions and Dining in Le Village